 Once you’ve tested the waters and made your first online course, you can build a full-scale training program for your salespeople.
-With online training, you can cover all types of sales jobs: sales rep, customer care manager, account executive, regional manager, reseller, etc.
+With online training programs for sales professionals, you can cover all types of sales jobs: sales rep, customer care manager, account executive, regional manager, reseller, etc.

 As for training topics, your courses on sales can address: